Xqhare/Janus/README.md

 ## Getting started

-1. To install Jaunes, you need to have Rust installed.
+1. To install Janus, you need to have Rust installed.
 You can install Rust from the Rust website.
-2. Download the source.
+2. Download the source-code.
-3. Compile the sourcecode.
+3. Compile the source-code.
 4. Launch Janus.

 ### Usage